-Up-scaling local food production and supply can contribute to local food security and resilience whilst decreasing GHG emissions, pollution and congestion associated with long-distance transportation30.
+Up-scaling local food production and supply can contribute to food security and resilience whilst decreasing GHG emissions and pollution associated with long-distance transportation.
+Furthermore, reducing food waste and the use of food packaging reduces GHG emissions associated with food waste and packaging.